 Paul writes in 2Timothy: “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be competent, equipped for every good work (2Timothy 3:16-17).”

-If Scripture is profitable for teaching, then we are expected to know and understand Scripture and it can teach us things we didn’t know.
+If Scripture is profitable for teaching, then we are expected to know and understand it.
+Scripture can and should teach us things we don’t know.
 If Scripture is profitable for reproof and correction, then we have to be able to determine what it means such that we have a objective standard by we can decide if one or both of us is wrong.

 How can we determine what a passage of Scripture means?